OpenFreeEnergy/openfe/docs/guide/protocols/absolutesolvation.rst

 Overview
 --------

-The :class:`absolute solvation Protocol <.AbsoluteSolvationProtocol>` calculates the free energy change associate with transferring a molecule from vacuum into a solvent.
+The :class:`AbsoluteSolvationProtocol <.AbsoluteSolvationProtocol>` calculates the free energy change associate with transferring a molecule from vacuum into a solvent.

 .. note::